Otter

 Eleven Significant Climbs

-There are eleven climbs of more than 50m elevation gain with 3 climbs exceeding 100 meters.
+There are eleven climbs of more than 50 meters elevation gain, with 3 climbs exceeding 100 meters.

 The pace chart and pace bracelets provided will help you keep track of your targeted finishing time and will help you to stay ahead of all six cut-off points.